On this page

 The sessions, in the form of webinars, are delivered by youth workers from Agenzija Zghazagh to students in Years 9, 10 and 11 and focus on the relationship between weighing options and making choices on issues relevant to young people, namely dealing with stressful situations, different career paths and first-time voters.

 Demokrazija ISSA!
 (Democracy now!) is a collaboration between Agenzija Zghazagh and the Ministry for Education.
-Youth Workers from Agenzija Zghazagh deliver session in the form of a webinar to students in Year 8, 9 and 10.
+Youth Workers from Agenzija Zghazagh deliver sessions in the form of a webinar to students in Year 8, 9 and 10.
 The session focuses on democracy as a tangible idea that can be experienced by the students in the immediate through the Student Councils.

 Supporting non-formal learning initiatives focusing on social and civic competences